If you are applying for investment banking roles, you will likely encounter Pymetrics as part of the recruitment process.

 Some familiarity with the game style can reduce anxiety, but the objective is to capture natural behavioural tendencies.

-Pymetrics is not a pass-or-fail personality test.
-It is one component of a broader assessment process that may also include interviews, technical testing, and case studies.
+It is not a pass-or-fail personality test, but one part of a wider process that may also include interviews, technical assessments, and case studies.